PeppyHare/aa545/mhd1/README.md

+# Linearized Ideal MHD Stability Analysis

+This module implements an axisymmetric finite difference solver for the linearized ideal MHD equations.
+The solver is applied to a force-free spheromak configuration to determine the stability criterion (as a function of L/R).

+## Running the Script

+To run the investigation, execute the `run_spheromak_equilibrium.py` script.
+Requires a Python install (NumPy 1.20.2 supports either Python 3.7 or Python 3.8) with either `pip` or `poetry` for depdency installation.
+To install dependencies, follow the appropriate section:

 # Ideal MHD 3D MacCormack Finite Difference Integrator

 This module implements a Lax-Wendroff type finite difference method to solve the nonlinear, time-dependent ideal MHD equations.
 Two test problems are used to validate the model: